Ryde Group: Funding

 In 2016, Ryde secured S$1 million in seed funding, followed by S$2.5 million.
 By 2017, the company had raised S$5.8 million and entered into a partnership with ComfortDelGro.
 In 2019, it received an undisclosed investment from Nomad X to support the Ryde app.
 In 2020, the company raised US$9.5 million from investors, including Sea Group.
-In April 2023, it received over US$2 million from Octava.
+In February 2022, Ryde entered into a S$5.2 million exchangeable loan agreement with investors including Phillip Ventures Enterprise Fund 5 Ltd. In April 2023, it received over US$2 million from Octava.
 In early 2023, Ryde acquired Meili Technology.
 In January 2024, DLG Ventures invested S$2.3 million.
 In March 2024, Ryde went public on the NYSE, raising US$12 million through its IPO, followed by a US$4.5 million public offering in September 2024.

+In September 2025, Ryde announced a registered direct offering of Class A ordinary shares, intended to raise approximately US$1.6 million.
+In October 2025, Ryde raised approximately US$10 million through a private investment in public equity (PIPE) of Class A shares.
+It then raised approximately US$14 million in December 2025 through a registered direct offering of US$2 million and a PIPE of US$12 million.
+A further PIPE in April 2026 raised approximately US$14.9 million.
+Between September 2025 and April 2026, Ryde raised approximately US$40.5 million through these equity financings.

 Services

 Ryde operates carpooling, private-hire, and taxi-booking services in Singapore.
 Ryde also introduced RydeSend, a same-day courier service, in 2018.
 In 2020, it started the Ryde Education Merit Awards, a scheme providing bursaries and scholarships for drivers’ children.
 It has piloted services in Malaysia, Hong Kong, and Australia in 2023.
 In 2025, the company said that any cross-border service between Singapore and Johor would require approvals from regulators in both countries.
+The company has also offered ride-hailing bookings through a Weixin (WeChat) Mini Program since November 2025.

+Awards

+In customer service rankings published by The Straits Times and Statista, Ryde was ranked first in the ride-hailing category for 2023/2024 and second for 2025/2026.